Review of the Album Beyond the Sea by Dark Moor

 "Beyond the Sea" has a Stronger Start Than "Dark Moor"

 Dark Moor really should be given more credit in the post Elisa Martin era than some people give them credit for.
 They did have a very good self-titled album in 2003’s “Dark Moor” and A Life for Revenge was a powerful way to start that album.
 However, 2005’s "Beyond the Sea" has a slightly stronger start with the song called “Before the Duel.”
 A neoclassical start turns into a song that is about a man that wants to participate in a duel the next day.
 He is busy trying to write a poem that will be his message if he does not make it alive out of that duel.
 He has his heart beating but he is willing to give up his life in order to defend his honor.
 As history has shown, duels are very dangerous to get involved in but this is what has happened in the older days.
 Does anyone remember the duel between Alexander Hamilton and Aaron Burr?
 In the song, the man clearly feels the sorrow as he has to prepare for a duel that may leave him dead.
+I know this is not the era of Elisa but Alfred Romero has a decent voice as he shows it in this first song with his extension.
+Note: the album called Tarot is next on the albums to be reviewed as the journey to address and talk about this amazing Spanish power metal band continues!

 About the Song Miracles